macman123/plasmid_network_analysis/readme.txt

 supplementary_table_1.tsv.
 The table also contains all the accompanyng metadata associated with the plasmid sequences.

-The custom made script for assembling the dataset is available in building_plasmidDB/ directory.
+The custom made script for assembling the dataset is available in the building_plasmidDB/ directory.
 The directory contains the following scripts:
    --> download_plasmidDB.sh    -  Bash script used to download the dataset --> extractmeta_plasmidDB.py -  Python script which extracts the metadata from plasmid GenBank